Beyond Relaxation: What Makes a Massage Therapeutic?

 - 4 min read

-At Abundant Life Wellness, we believe in the power of therapeutic touch to promote healing, relief, and restoration.
-Relaxation IS valuable, but we’re here to educate clients on how massage therapy can impact nearly every system in the body like the muscular, cardiovascular, lymphatic, and nervous systems to name a few.
+At Abundant Life Wellness, we believe in the power of intentional, therapeutic touch to promote relief, restoration, and whole-body health.
+Relaxation is valuable, but massage therapy can also play an important role in supporting the muscular, cardiovascular, lymphatic, nervous, and endocrine systems, among others.

 Every body is different, and every person has a unique health background influenced by genetics, environment, illness, mental health, and more.
 The most important factor to consider when comparing a therapeutic massage to a spa treatment is personalization.
 At Abundant Life Wellness, we rely on four key elements to ensure a therapeutic massage: